ecdogaroglu/ecdogaroglu/README.md

 - ⚡ Fun fact: ...
 -->

 I had a rather unorthodox start to coding.
 After being mesmerized by data sculptures of Refik Anadol, I had to learn the technology behind; which led me to take Interactive Arts & Algorithmic Design classes during my bachelor's.
-There I became accustomed to Java based Processing and Python based Touchdesigner softwares, where I built a graphical real-time tuner that can identify multiple frequencies in sound using Fourier transformation.
+There I became accustomed to software like Processing (Java based) and Touchdesigner (Python based ), where I built a graphical real-time tuner that can identify multiple frequencies in sound using Fourier transformation.

 Later, during my professional life, I have utilized the power of automation and natural language processing to take the game to the next level.